EVORA-project/evora-ontology/README.md

 - Free use, modification, and integration into other projects.
 - Promotion of broad adoption and interoperability within the scientific community.

 A recommended best practice for extending or reusing EVORAO is to contribute to the ontology as a community member.
-If the project scope differs, EVORAO can be imported partially for specific use cases, see ## Reusing and Extending EVORAO metadata chapter
+If the project scope differs, EVORAO can be imported partially for specific use cases, see [## Reusing and Extending EVORAO metadata chapter](#reusing-and-extending-evorao-metadata)

 ##

-For more information, visit the [EVORA Project website](https://evora-project.eu).
+For more information about the EVORA project, visit our website:[https://evora-project.eu](https://evora-project.eu).